 I got my original local heirloom husk cherries from an Old Order Mennonite farmer, Ammon Martin, who lives nearby on the way to the village of Fivepointville.
 (Yep , 5 farm roads all intersect there.)
 There are predominately Old Order (horse and buggy) Mennonite farms area in this part of Lancaster County, PA.
 That means, they use no mechanical devices, no tractors, no cars, that kind of modern thing.
 Ofcourse they do not use electricity or phones (not even cell phones which the local Amish are all starting to use now.)
 The Old Order Mennonite sects are much more conservative than the Amish around here.
 10 fresh sustainably grown seeds.

-*NEW FOR 2014*~HEIRLOOM CUCUMBER MIX~ Rare, Unusual, Foreign, Exotic cucumbers~ When I was a little girl, if I was good when my mother went to the grocery store she rewarded me with a "nickel pickle" out of the old fashioned barrel.
+*SORRY SOLD OUT FOR THE SEASON*~HEIRLOOM CUCUMBER MIX~ Rare, Unusual, Foreign, Exotic cucumbers~ When I was a little girl, if I was good when my mother went to the grocery store she rewarded me with a "nickel pickle" out of the old fashioned barrel.
 Forget animal crackers or such, that was what she deemed a treat and so I came to believe that pickles were extra special indeed.
 If you believe that pickles are wonderful too, then you are really in for a treat with this mix.
 You will get seeds of these rare cucumbers:

 SIKKIM - Hailing from the Himalayan mountain kingdom of Sikkim and also Nepal, these might just be the strangest looking cucumbers of all.
 With a deeply etched skin not unlike old lacquer on furniture, it is joy to behold when cutopen to reveal pure white, ridiculously sweet flesh.
 Sir Joseph Hooker first discovered it in the eastern Himalayas in 1848.
 He stated: "So abundant were the fruits, that for days together I saw gnawed fruits lying by the natives' paths by the thousands, and every man, woman and child seemed engaged throughout the day in devouring them."
 And trust me, that is what you will be doing all day too when you taste them !